COVID-19 Vaccines and Psoriatic Disease

 What should I consider when it comes to vaccines?

 In many cases, people receiving drugs that affect the immune system are advised to avoid live vaccines.
-Currently, there are several coronavirus vaccines in development and at the time of this publication only a small number of these becoming available.
-The vaccines closest to becoming available are non-live vaccines.
+Currently, there are several coronavirus vaccines in development and at the time of this publication only a small number of these (from Pfizer, AstraZeneca, and Modena) are becoming available.
+The vaccines currently being administered are non-live vaccines.
 In general, non-live vaccines can be given safely to people receiving drugs that affect the immune system.
 Current recommendations including guidance from the International Psoriasis Council (IPC) advises physicians and other health practitioners to administer COVID-19 vaccines to people with psoriatic disease unless they have specific contraindication to vaccination.
 Further studies are required to understand the effectiveness of COVID-19 vaccines in people who take medications that affect the immune system.
 The decision to be vaccinated should be an individual one, shared between you and your physician.

 When will a vaccine be available for me?